ClearLakeStudio/LakeRunner/Assets/prefabs/Logan/BrainBlastBar.md

     * Assigns the type of the item that this method is called on to be equal to the desiredType passed in.

 * static bool GetEffectIsActive()
-    * A static method that returns whether any object of type "BrainBlastBar" are currently activated.
+    * A static method that returns whether any objects of type "BrainBlastBar" are currently activated.

 ## Dependencies:

 * A GameObject with the tag of "Hero" must exist in the hierarchy scene.
     * That object must also contain a "Hero" script component.
-        * That script must contain the "GetShield()" and "SetShield()" methods.

 * A GameObject with the tag of "ItemManager" must exist in the hierarchy of the scene.
     * That object must also contain a "ItemManager" script component.